What does digital marketing mean for SME’s?

 So what does digital marketing mean for SME’s?

 As a term covering such a broad range of marketing platforms and techniques, digital marketing is a necessity for any business hoping to grow and thrive.
 Most SME’s likely do some form of digital marketing or another already.
-It’s important to diversify your digital marketing efforts across different avenues, to get the optimal ROI for your time and money.
+It’s important to diversify your digital marketing efforts across different avenues.
+This will ensure you get the optimal ROI for your time and money.
 Look at what you do at the moment, which areas do you excel in and which do you need to give more attention?
 Knowing where you need to improve is vital in marketing and the sooner you start, the sooner you’ll see results.